What is a traditional tenancy agreement?

 That’s easy.
 Pick up the phone and call us on 0161 612 4112 for a friendly, informal, no-obligation chat.

-If we feel that we can successfully work together, our Business Opportunities Manager will arrange to meet you, discuss your chosen pub or go through the opportunities currently available, and agree the best way forward.
+If we feel that we can successfully work together, a member from our Recruitment & Training team will arrange to meet you, discuss your chosen pub or go through the opportunities currently available, and agree the best way forward.
 There will be no pressure…no hard selling…and no commitment until you are entirely sure that the arrangement is right for you and your future.

 - These questions and answers are for guidance only.

 - Subject to contract and formal Tenancy Agreement.